-- When assessing the impact of a proposal, account will be taken of the concentration of existing HMOs in the vicinity of the application property. - HOU 10: Amenity.
+- HOU 10: Amenity.
 This policy states that development proposals must not unacceptably harm the amenities of adjoining or nearby occupiers of residential properties for example through: loss of privacy; environmental disturbance or pollution; traffic generation, access and parking. - HOU 11: Residential Standards.
 This policy includes a number of criteria including the need to meet minimum spacing standards between buildings and the provision of an appropriate quantity and quality of outdoor private amenity space, having regard to the type and size of the proposed development. - Policy RET 8: Residential accommodation in the town centre.
-This policy supports the provision of residential accommodation in town centres provided that they are integrated effectively with existing businesses and community facilities and ensure appropriate and safe access arrangements; secure, well designed and accessible cycle parking; and appropriate and well located waste and recycling facilities.
+This policy supports the provision of residential accommodation in town centres provided that they are integrated effectively with existing businesses and community facilities and ensure appropriate and safe access arrangements; secure, well designed and accessible cycle parking; and appropriate and well located waste and recycling facilities. - Policy INF 3 Highway safety and access.
+This states that development proposals should incorporate appropriate charging infrastructure for electric vehicles in safe, accessible and convenient locations.